 Besides, the tight spreads applied on leverage trading, and which you can track for various crypto instrument pairs on this link, Coinexx also applies swap charges/fee deducted when an investor keeps an open position after 00:00 server time (GMT+3) according to whether position is long or short.
 These charges are calculated based on the interest rate differential between two currencies pairs, whether it is a long or short trade.

 For this swap, interest is earned on purchased currency and paid on all currency sold.
-The system will debit or credit accounts for the positions held after 00.00 server time based on your time zone.
+The system will debit or credit accounts for the positions held after 00.00 server time, which is based on your time zone.
 These swap charges are calculated weekly on the basis of interest rate differentials, market conditions and risk management analysis.
-You can also calculate swap charges based on the trading instrument in question, trade size and number of days you keep the position open plus other factors as is in this link.
+You can also calculate your applicable swap charges based on the trading instrument in question, trade size and number of days you keep the position open plus other factors as is in this link.

 Like many other platforms listed here, you can also operate a demo account before live trading.